Paula Patton Blames Robin Thicke For Son Julian’s Recent Behavior Issues

 Initially, this child custody dispute between Paula and Robin started up a few weeks back after school officials reported that Julian complained that his dad spanked him “too hard.”
 As children’s’ service officials became involved, it seems that Robin and Paula’s previously friendly co-parenting relationship disintegrated rather quickly.

 The Inquisitr reported previously that the protection order stems from an altercation that took place at Paula Patton’s mother’s house.
-Paula and Julian were at the home while the child was being interviewed by childrens’ services workers about his claims that his father Robin Thicke had spanked him too hard and that he was scared of the man.
+Paula and Julian were at the home while the child was being interviewed by childrens’ services workers about his claims that his father, Robin Thicke, had spanked him too hard and that he was scared of the man.

 Paula Patton Says Her Son Has Deep Emotional Issues Caused by Robin Thicke -… pic.twitter.com/5iZF7eE2Oy